iivvoo/clai/README.md

 and

-    $ "find the largest file"
+    $ clai "find the largest file"
     To find the largest file in a directory and its subdirectories, you can use the `find` and `du` commands together:

     ```bash